 The Search for Earth-like Planets

-In the last decade, NASA’s Kepler space observatory has identified hundreds of new exoplanets, including some that might be a lot like Earth.
-Critically, they’re all within decent limits of their respective suns and if they possess a stable atmosphere, where all water doesn’t freeze or boil away, they may just be habitable.
-There are other critical factors too, of course, but humans are real suckers for sunshine and liquid water.
+In the last decade, the Kepler space observatory operated by NASA has identified hundreds of new exoplanets, including some that might be a lot like Earth.
+They’re all within decent limits of their respective suns and if they possess a stable atmosphere – where all water doesn’t freeze or boil away – they may just be habitable.
+Humans are real suckers for sunshine and liquid water.

-Of course, the search has only just begun.
 The area studied by Kepler represents just 0.25% of the night sky.
-What’s more, Kepler can only identify planets that happened to pass directly in front of their sun during observation.
-The planets themselves are too distant and too dark to be observed directly.
+And Kepler can only identify planets that happen to pass directly in front of their sun.
+They’re too distant and too dark to be observed directly.
 Instead, their transit creates a tiny dip in solar luminescence and this is the tell-tale sign of a planet in orbit.
 Planets that don’t make any transits are simply invisible to us for now.

-The theoretical forecast of a possible 11 billion rocky planets orbiting Sun-like stars within our galaxy starts to fall on deaf ears, seeing as their proximity to Earth makes them impossible candidates for our ends.
+Cosmologists reckon there are a theoretical 11 billion rocky planets orbiting Sun-like stars within our galaxy.
+But that tends to fall on deaf ears, seeing as their proximity to Earth makes them impossible candidates for our ends.
 That is, unless we invent intra-galactic teleportation any time soon.
 Although I think we’ve all seen The Fly and know how that story ends thank you very much.

-Our own solar system contains eight planets and 181 moons, some of which might offer us a home-from-home.
+Our own solar system contains eight planets and 181 moons, some of which might offer us an alternative home-from-home.
 Ideally, we’d start by terraforming some of these local worlds and not have to worry about speciation on the journey over.

 So which of our solar system planets are viable habitats for humanity?

 Mercury is the closest planet to the sun, orbiting at an average distance of 58 million kilometres.
 Too bad this means the surface heat and radiation is extremely intense; temperatures reach 426℃ by day and -173℃ by night.
-Even a lead-based sunblock would melt off your face, so Mercury probably isn’t a goer for mankind.
+Even a lead-based sunblock would melt off your face, so Mercury probably isn’t a goer.